catalicu/BasicRTutorials/Tutorial2/README.md

 nutrients_heterogeneous=nutrients
 ```

-Now create vectors for ‘diversity_homogeneous’ and ‘nutrient_homogeneous’.
+Now create vectors for 'diversity_homogeneous' and 'nutrient_homogeneous.
 Here is some to get you started:

 ```
 diversity_homogeneous=c(0.35, 0.35, 0.25,0.26, 0.36)